Office of Professional Counseling

 - Establish policies for access to student Academic Record in accordance with Federal Ed Rights and Privacy Act (FERPA).

 Career Advising and Match Services

 One of the most difficult aspects of a medical student‘s career is navigating medical school and the road to residency.
-The Office of Student Affairs and Office of Professional Counseling are tasked with implementing and executing career advising ad match services.
+The Office of the Assistant Dean of Career Development is tasked with implementing and executing career advising ad match services.